Helen Keller in an Old Japanese Sci-Fi Video Game

 Incidentally, this game’s actually really cool!
 I wish I’d played it back in the day, I probably would’ve loved it!

-If you liked this article and know someone else who'd enjoy it, it'd mean a lot if you shared it with them.
+If you liked what I've covered here and know someone else who'd enjoy it too, let them know about it.
 People rarely seek out localization articles, so sharing really helps me a lot!

 13 Comments